 Working from home tips to save energy and maximise productivity

-Have you recently made the transition to working from home?
+Have you made the transition to working from home?
 With these tips, you could save energy and maximise your productivity.

-In these challenging times, navigating working remotely while trying to stay on top of your power bill, may be a lot to think about.
+Navigating working remotely while trying to stay on top of your power bill, may be a lot to think about.
 We take a look at some simple tips that you can implement today, that may help reduce your energy costs and stay productive.

 Lighting can make a huge impact on your ability to concentrate and your energy levels throughout the day.
 Natural lighting can help boost your mood and improve productivity, so consider using natural lighting in your home office and only light the spaces you need.